Blog, Employee Benefits

 With commuter allowances and season ticket benefits now appealing to a smaller number of employees due to hybrid working, new benefits of home worker allowances are rising in the ranks.
 These take the form of a pot of money that employees can use to pay for a commute (rail ticket) to the office or perhaps for parking.
 These function as a way to encourage those now working from home to attend the office for meetings regularly and spent more time with colleagues.

-Taking this one step further, organisations can be both competitive and innovative by using spending accounts in creative ways – for instance, why not use the holiday allowance you provide to employees to pay for benefits via a spending account (like in The Netherlands)?
+Taking this one step further, organisations can be both competitive and innovative by using spending accounts in creative ways – for instance, why not use the holiday allowance you provide to employees to pay for benefits via a spending account.

 As part of your global strategy, you’re probably looking at how to implement wellbeing globally, while still considering the local nuances.
 With an allowance approach like spending accounts, this you can tailor the amount and the parameters around it to be both relevant for the employees, and right for the local market.